rossedward-arch/ml-generative-energy-design/learning_roadmap/01__foundation/03_note_python.md

 ### `if` statements

-Conditional statements (if, elif, else) are crucial for creating rule-based design behaviors, defining climate adaptation thresholds, or managing operational schedules in energy simulations.
+Conditional statements (`if`, `elif`, `else`) are crucial for creating rule-based design behaviors, defining climate adaptation thresholds, or managing operational schedules in energy simulations.
 They enable systems to react intelligently to changing conditions.

 ```python